ontio/ontology-python-compiler/README.md

 - more accuracy debug message dump.
 - for, while break or continue.
 - logic and, or operation. support cascade usage. original python sematic
+- if in.
+- loop else.
+- global var shared between local functions. and if you store a global var. other local function can see the assignment. the sematic is same with original python. now global code only run one time before all function(include Main function).
+- support global keyword.

 #### What will it do